Hotels near Rillito Downs Racecourse

 Which hotels near Rillito Downs Racecourse offer free breakfast?

-Which hotels near Rillito Downs Racecourse have a pool?
+Which hotels near Rillito Downs Racecourse have an outdoor pool?

 Which hotels near Rillito Downs Racecourse are pet-friendly?

-Holiday Inn Express & Suites Tucson Mall by IHG (0.42 mi), Homewood Suites by Hilton Tucson / St. Philips Plaza Univ (1.69 mi), and The Eddy Hotel Tucson Tapestry Collection by Hilton (1.78 mi) accept pets.
+Holiday Inn Express & Suites Tucson Mall by IHG (0.42 mi, from $83/night), Homewood Suites by Hilton Tucson / St. Philips Plaza Univ (1.69 mi, from $258/night), and The Eddy Hotel Tucson Tapestry Collection by Hilton (1.78 mi, from $230/night) accept pets.
 Fee policies vary by property.

 Ready to book near Rillito Downs Racecourse?